 This is example 2 on how to sync an audio track to a progression in Mapping Tonal Harmony Pro.
 In case you haven't read the previous post, here's a link: How to sync progressions to audio tracks in Mapping Tonal Harmony Pro Multiple repetitions of the form Here's this post in video format: https://www.youtube.com/watch?v=JIv51rVMylA Now...
 Continue Reading →

 Before you read this post please make sure you take a look at the previous post: Audio-Sync in Mapping Tonal Harmony Pro 7.5 In order to sync a progression in Mapping Tonal Harmony Pro to an audio track you need two things: The Harmonic Progression entered in Mapping Tonal Harmony Pro The audio track you...
 Continue Reading →

 Mapping Tonal Harmony Pro 7.5 can now sync audio tracks with harmonic progressions.
 This new feature is great for developing a better understanding of tonal harmony while listening to real-life examples from the masters performed by great musicians.
-Here’s the same info in this post in a video tutorial https://youtu.be/3cAhS3muGCU If you watch the video...
+Troubleshooting iTunes Tracks Some files are not allowed in Mapping Tonal Harmony Pro.
+These are DRM...
 Continue Reading →